RMHogervorst/recepten/content/recipes/bloemkool-zoete-aardappel-vegahap/index.md

 authorURL: # URL of their home website
 sourceName: # Name of the source website
 sourceURL: # Actual URL of the recipe itself
-category: diner
+category: dinner
-cuisine: # The region associated with your recipe.
-For example, "French", Mediterranean", or "American".
+cuisine: Nederlands # The region associated with your recipe.
+For example, Italiaans, Mediterraans", or Eigen.
+ingredients:
+  - bloemkool
+  - zoete aardappel
+  - vegetarische burger
 diets:
 tags: # You don't have to have 3, feel free to have 10, 1, or none
   - vegetarisch
+  - AVG
 week: x

 aantal_personen: 8